arnonlafer/gitbrowser/README.md

 The code has comments, loading, error_handling.
 Client side do not communicate directly with API.
-I used relational db, mysql. user can rename a node.
+User can rename a node.

 ##### I still need to finish the next requirements:
 * Documentation